NeilSinclair/prompt_workshop/the_exec_assistant/the_exec_assistant1.md

 **User message:**

-Please can you draft an email for me that includes these topics to the frontend developer regarding the client feedback on their work.
+Please can you draft an email for me that includes these topics to the frontend developer, Michael regarding the client feedback on their work.

 - We’ve received feedback from client about layout design
 - They like the overall design